Fund Formation: The Problem of Mixing Legal with Administration and What To Do About It

 Mixing is Risking: Conflicts of Interest and Beyond

-is the potential for conflicts of interest.
+A critical risk that fund administrators face when handling legal fund formation is the potential for conflicts of interest.
 The potential exists that a manager's particular strategy or approach and the risks to investors may not be disclosed properly in the pro-forma documents used by administrators in fund formation.
 Fund administrators might also lack the expertise to provide legal and regulatory advice, which could lead to crucial details being overlooked and exposure to significant additional risk.

 A Better Way: Network Building, Making Connections, and Best Practices

 There is, however, a better way of handling the needs of your clients.
 It starts by understanding the importance of the specialized roles in fund administration and legal fund formation and keeping them separate.
-If you offer fund administration services, don’t provide
+If you offer fund administration services, don’t provide legal fund formation services.
+Focus on your core competency and provide your clients with the best possible service.

 Serve your client's legal counsel needs by creating a network of on and off-shore legal firms.
 This way, after assessing your client’s budget and specific requirements, you can provide them with referrals to the legal experts they need for fund formation.
 Using this approach gives you the best of both worlds, you get to provide clients with expert fund administration and referrals to expert legal advice from your network of legal firms.
-As an added bonus, the legal firms that you refer business to will probably send you clients in need of
+As an added bonus, the legal firms that you refer business to will probably send you clients in need of fund administration services.

 While fund administrators shouldn’t write fund formation language, they should thoroughly read through the language using their experience to provide clients with best practice guidance on various topics such as management fees, investor equitableness, NAV calculations, re-balance clauses, unitization, organization costs, etc.